 Measures to be taken for prolonged shutdown of installed pumping unit.
 If the pumping unit remains installed a periodic check of operation is in order to make sure that the pump is always ready for instant start-up and to prevent the formation of deposits within the pump and the pump intake area.
-Start up the pumping unit regularly once a month for a short time (approximately 5 minutes) during prolonged shutdown periods.
+Start up the pumping unit regularly once a month or once every 3 months for a short time (approximately 5 minutes) during prolonged shutdown periods.
 Prior to operation check run ensure that there is sufficient liquid available for operating the pump.